-1. Validate and demonstrate NRHO / highly dynamic Earth-Moon Operations

-The first mission objective is focused on mitigating technical uncertainties associated with operating in the uniquely beneficial and challenging orbital regime defined as Near Rectilinear Halo Orbits.
-This objective will include demonstrating navigation capabilities and validating stationkeeping strategies and operational simulations.
+1. Validate and demonstrate NRHO / highly dynamic Earth-Moon Operations will include demonstrating navigation capabilities and validating stationkeeping strategies and operational simulations.
 This objective will directly support future missions through dissemination of operational information and by obtaining operational experience in this unique orbital regime.